flor14/cryptocurrencyeda/README.md

 The package contains the following four functions:

-- `retrieve_historical_data`: downloads historical data from a cryptocurrency exchange using an an http request from a cryptocurrency exchange.
+- `retrieve_data`: downloads historical data from a cryptocurrency exchange using an an http request from a cryptocurrency exchange.

 - `plot_price`: generates and visualizes a plot of the price of the cryptocurrenty inputted over a period of time.